Re-Wilding Wildcat Creek

 A riparian restoration project in partnership with the US Forest Service.

-The Illinois River Watershed Partnership and the United States Department of Agriculture (USDA), Forest Service partnered to plant 3,784 native trees, shrubs, and grasses along an eroded section of Wildcat Creek in Tontitown, Arkansas.
-Over 39 different native species were planted by IRWP staff, US Forest Service staff, Arkansas Game and Fish Commission staff, and 29 volunteers!
+The Illinois River Watershed Partnership and the United States Department of Agriculture (USDA), Forest Service partnered to plant 3,784 native trees, shrubs, and grasses along an eroded section of Wildcat Creek, a tributary to Osage Creek, in Tontitown.
+Over 39 different native species were planted by 29 volunteers, IRWP staff, US Forest Service staff, Arkansas Game and Fish Commission staff, and others.

 The updated Upper Illinois River Watershed Management Plan was published in October 2024.

-The recently updated Upper Illinois River Watershed Management Plan labelled livestock Access Control as one of the most impactful Best Management Practices (BMPs) for water quality improvement.
-Excluding livestock from streams and wetlands can decrease land/soil erosion, decrease bacteria in streams, reduce fence maintenance costs, and improve livestock health, and improve water quality.
+The recently updated Upper Illinois River Watershed Management Plan identified livestock access control and riparian buffers as two of the most impactful Best Management Practices (BMPs) for the watershed.
+Excluding livestock from streams and wetlands can decrease land/soil erosion, decrease bacteria in streams, reduce fence maintenance costs, improve livestock health, and improve water quality.
+Adding a 50’ or greater riparian buffer can decrease water temperature, reduce sediment, nutrients, and bacteria and improve streamside and aquatic habitat.
+Put these practices together along with rotational grazing and landowners can improve herd health, forage management, reduce their downstream neighbors’ flooding, and even help the cities of Siloam Springs and Tahlequah reduce drinking water treatment costs!

 Want to start improving water quality on your farm?
 Schedule a free site visit with IRWP.